CIO Insider: Beyond scattershot innovation

 CIOs can allocate investments and other resources across their portfolio depending on strategy, industry, and disruptive forces.
 The cost savings realized through technologies such as robotic process automation (RPA) and artificial intelligence (AI) to deliver incremental innovations can be reinvested in other innovation explorations.

-“In terms of innovation, we’ve been very involved in looking at growth, where the company needs to go in the future, and what kind of products we need.
-For example, integrating the Internet of Things (IoT) and wearable technologies will be important in terms of looking at prevention,” says Carol Poulsen, CIO of The Co-operators Group Limited, a Canadian insurance and financial services cooperative.
+“In terms of innovation, we’ve been very involved in looking at growth, where our customers need us to go in the future, and what kind of products and services we need to offer.
+For example, integrating the Internet of Things (IoT) and wearable technologies will be important in terms of looking at loss prevention,” says Carol Poulsen, CIO of The Co-operators Group Limited, a Canadian insurance and financial services cooperative.
 “But we’re also highly engaged in new ways of driving efficiency and agility through the lens of innovation—for instance, using RPA, AI, and other technologies.
-So, we’re going beyond the traditional idea of simply cutting out 10 percent of a process, as an example, and looking at efficiency through the lens of innovation.”7
+So, we’re going beyond the traditional idea of simply cutting out 10 percent of the budget, for example, and looking at the efficiency gained by change, through the lens of innovation.”7

 Stanley Black & Decker’s innovation initiatives cross the internal boundaries of IT, manufacturing technology, and product development, according to CIO Rhonda Gass.
 “In addition to product innovation, we focus on process innovation within our manufacturing facilities as well as front- and back-office capabilities to enable operational technologies for each business unit.”